 Our students conduct themselves at all times in a manner that reflects positively on them, their family and the College.
 We maintain a ‘no tolerance’ policy towards the use or possession of tobacco, alcohol or any other illegal drug or substance on the campus, at any College activity or while wearing the College uniform.
 Parents share the responsibility of ensuring that our reputation is maintained at the highest level when students are beyond our direct control.

-High standards of dress and grooming are important at all times, and particularly when students represent their College in the wider community.
+High standards of dress and appearance are important at all times, and particularly when students represent their College in the wider community.
 Our students are expected to wear their uniform with pride as appropriate to the occasion.

 To download the Guidelines for Mutual Respect please click Guidelines for Mutual Respect.